Tondrakians: History

 The founder of the movement was Smbat Zarehavantsi, who advocated the abolition of the Church along with all of its traditional rites.
-The Tondrakians denied the immortality of the soul, the afterlife, the Church, and its feudal rights.
-They supported peasants' property rights and equality between men and women.
+The Tondrakians supported peasants' property rights and equality between men and women.
 The Tondrakians organized their communities in much the same fashion as did the early Christians under the Roman Empire during the first three centuries.
 They also participated in the peasant revolts of the 10th century, particularly in Ayrarat and Syunik.
 The Tondrakian movement resembled the Paulician movement in many ways, and various scholars consider it a continuation of the Paulician movement under different conditions when Armenia was independent.
 The Paulician movement was of a social nature and simultaneously a resistance movement directed against the Arabs and Byzantines, while the Tondrakian movement was likewise of a social nature and was directed against the developing feudal system.

 Background

 In the early 10th century, many regions of Armenia were undergoing peasant uprisings, which also began in the form of open social protests before eventually adopting religious aspects.
 Contemporary historian and eyewitness Hovhanes Draskhanakertsi describes how the peasants of Ayrarat fought against their feudal lords and landowners: destroying their castles and property.
 Peasant revolts also occurred in Syunik.
 In 906, after the construction of Tatev Monastery was completed, the ownership of the adjacent villages was transferred by a special princely edict to the monks of the monastery.
 Flatly refusing to obey this edict, the peasants of Tsuraberd, Tamalek, Aveladasht, and other villages carried on a prolonged struggle against the churchgoers.
 Several times, this revolt transformed into an open uprising.
 With the aid of Smbat, the prince of Syunik, the monastery managed to take control of Aveladasht and Tamalek after a while.
 The struggle to take control of Tsuraberd bore a bloodier nature.
 Here, the peasants attacked the monastery and plundered it.
 Smbat eventually suppressed the uprising.
 However, after a short while, the people of Tsuraberd revolted again.
 Peasant uprisings continued with interruptions throughout the 10th century.
 In 990, the King of Syunik, Vasak, burned down Tsuraberd and pacified its inhabitants.
 This led to the widespread acceptance of the Tondrakian movement among the lower classes of people in the late 10th century.